nrwl/nx-workshop/docs/lab9/LAB.md

     </details>

     ⚠️ Notice how we didn't have to update the imports in the API.
-The `move` schematic took care of that for us!
+The `move` generator took care of that for us!

 9. Trigger a build of both the store and the API projects and make sure it passes
 10. Inspect the dependency graph